Sinytra/ForgifiedFabricLoader/README.md

 the [Forgified Fabric API](https://github.com/Sinytra/ForgifiedFabricAPI) repository for installation instructions.

-If you wish to depend on the Forgified Fabric Loader alone, it is published at `https://maven.su5ed.dev/releases` under the `dev.su5ed.sinytra:fabric-loader` identifier.
+If you wish to depend on the Forgified Fabric Loader alone, it is published at `https://maven.su5ed.dev/releases` under the `org.sinytra:fabric-loader` identifier.
 The versioning scheme follows a `{impl_version}+{upstream_version}+{mc_version}` pattern.

 #### NESTED JARS NOTE